vuesion/docs/en/tutorials/prefetch-and-state-transfer.md

 This is really important if we fetch data from a remote API - **we don't want to do this twice per page!**

-# How to fetch data from a remote API on the server side?
+# How to fetch data from a remote API on the server-side?

 Usually we fetch data in the `created` or `mounted` function of a component this works well in the browser and provides the component as early as possible with data.